JYTCV/EDR-TransUnet/README.md

-EDR-TransUnet: Integrating Enhanced Dual Relation-Attention With Transformer U-Net For Multiscale Rock Segmentation on Mars
+EDR-TransUnet: Integrating Enhanced Dual Relation-Attention With Transformer U-Net For Multiscale Rock Segmentation on Mars.
 # EDR-TransUnet
 This is a network for Martian rock segmentation.

 1.Prepare pre-trained ViT models
-Get models and training parameters in this link: R50-ViT-B_32.
+Get models and training parameters.

 2.Prepare data
 Please experiment with the data in the dataset, using ZhurongRock as an example.